 When you select a folder (e.g. by clicking on it), all its content is also selected (even though it is not highlighted in the panel).
 By moving / rotating / deleting one folder, you also move / rotate / delete all the content of that folder.

 Basic layer properties

 There are several basic properties of the layer, that you can change in the Layers panel.
 The main property is the visibility, which you can switch by clicking the eye icon of a layer (or a folder).
-When some layer is selected, you can edit the blend mode, the opacity and the layer lock of that layer at the top of the Layers panel.
+When some layer is selected, you can edit the blend mode and the opacity of that layer at the top of the Layers panel.

 Changing the structure

 You can drag and drop layers inside the Layers panel.
 This way, you can reorder layers (e.g. put the layers from the back to the front), place layrers into folders (or take them out of folders), put a folder into another folder etc. By selecting multiple layers (folders), you can drag all of them at the same time.

 You can find several basic buttons at the bottom of the Layers panel.

 The garbage bin button lets you delete all selected layers.
 The New Layer button will add a new empty layer on top of the current layer (the one that is selected).
 The New Folder button will add a new empty folder on top of the current layer.
 The last button creates the raster mask on the current layer.
 Similar options are also available by clicking the Layer button in the menu at the top, or by right-clicking a specific layer in the Layers panel.

 Another useful operation is duplicating the layer (right-click - Duplicate, or Ctrl+J).
 You can also duplicate layers between different documents (right-click - Duplicate into).
 Another convinient way to duplicate layers is to drag them to "another panel" with a Move tool.
 Choose a Move tool, click on the layer (in the workspace), drag it over the label of another document and wait until documents are switched.
 Now, you can move the layer iside this second document and release the mouse.